China clamps down in hidden hunt for coronavirus origins

 Chinese scientists quickly started testing potential animal hosts.
 Records show that Xia Xueshan, an infectious diseases expert, received a 1.4 million RMB ($214,000) grant to screen animals in Yunnan for COVID-19.
 State media reported in February that his team collected hundreds of samples from bats, snakes, bamboo rats and other animals, and ran a picture of masked scientists in white lab coats huddled around a large, caged porcupine.

 Then the government restrictions kicked in.
 Data on the samples still has not been made public, and Xia did not respond to requests for an interview.
-Although Xia has co-authored more than a dozen papers this year, an AP review shows, onlytwo were on COVID-19, and neither focused on its origins.
+Although Xia has co-authored more than a dozen papers this year, an AP review shows, only two were on COVID-19, and neither focused on its origins.

 Today, the caves that scientists once surveyed are under close watch by the authorities.
 Security agents tailed the AP team in three locations across Yunnan, and stopped journalists from visiting the cave where researchers in 2017 identified the species of bats responsible for SARS.
 At an entrance to a second location, a massive cave teeming with tourists taking selfies, authorities shut the gate on the AP.